With the recent focus in the MINNEAPOLIS area on improving fuel economy, we've been told how important it is to maintain our tire pressure.

 Rotating tires allows all four tires on a vehicle to wear evenly.
 Front tires get more wear than rear tires because they do most of the work on turns.
 Tire rotation allows all of the tires to spend time on the front of the car so they all experience the extra wear.

 For most vehicles, tire rotation is simply a matter of moving the front tires to the rear and vice versa.
 Some vehicles, however, recommend a cross-rotational pattern.
-Other vehicles use asymmetrical tires, which means the right tires have to stay on the right side of the car and the left tires on the left.
+Other vehicles use asymmetrical tires, which means the right tires have to stay on the right side of the vehicle and the left tires on the left.
 Some vehicles use differently sized wheels on the front and back of the car and should not have their tires rotated.

 What kind of rotation do you need?
 Check your owner's manual or talk to your service advisor at Affordable Transmissions.
 Your owner's manual will have information about how to rotate your vehicle's tires as well as letting you know how often you should get it done.
-For most vehicles, that's usually every 5,000 miles.
-Your friendly and knowledgeable Affordable Transmissions professionals can also offer auto advice about tire rotation.
+For most vehicles, that's usually every 5,000 miles or 8,000 kilometers Your friendly and knowledgeable Affordable Transmissions professionals can also offer auto advice about tire rotation.
 A quick tire inspection can also indicate whether or not your tires are due to be rotated.

 When it comes to tire maintenance for MINNEAPOLIS drivers, wheel balancing is usually what we know least about.
 Balancing a wheel is necessary to keep it in constant contact with the road.
 If a tire is not balanced properly, it actually hops along the roadway.
 You can feel this hopping as a vibration in your steering wheel if the unbalanced tire is a front tire.
 You'll feel the vibration through your seat if a rear tire is unbalance.
 Properly balancing your tires is important and will extend their life span, improve handling and improve the safety of your vehicle.
 When you replace your tires, the new tires need to be balanced.